thomasdenney/FAQ/README.md

 ###Where can I get the developer tools?

 You can download Xcode from the [Mac App Store](https://itunes.apple.com/us/app/xcode/id497799835?mt=12).
-You can also download the [Xcode 6 beta](https://developer.apple.com/swift/resources/) if you're a registered developer (you don't need to be a paid member).
+You can also download the [Xcode betas](https://developer.apple.com/xcode/downloads/) if you're a registered developer (you don't need to be a paid member).

 ###Which Mac should I get?

 Depends what your budget is.
 Any Mac that can run the latest version of OS X and has more than 4GB of RAM will do.
-I would recommend Mac Mini or a MacBook Air.
+A Mac mini or MacBook Air will suffice.

 ###Is Xcode usable on a MacBook?